sam20code/SpringBootProject-JobListing/README.md

 # SpringBootProject-JobListing
 A Spring Boot application using MongoDB a database.

-## Summary:
 ---
+## Technologies Used:
+---
+- `Spring Boot`: For building the REST API and managing application components.
+- `MongoDB`: As the database to store job listings and enable fast retrieval using MongoDB's aggregation capabilities.
+- `Java`, `Postamn`
+- Dependencies used
+  - `Spring web application`
+  - `NoSQL dependencies`

+## Introduction:
+---
 - The Job Listing System is a Spring Boot-based REST API that enables users to post and search job listings.
 - It provides endpoints for
-  - posting new job listings,
+  - posting new job listings - key concept - `CRUD operations`,
   - retrieving all existing job listings,
-  - and searching for jobs based on specified criteria.
+  - and searching for jobs based on specified criteria - key concept - `Indexing of data`

 ---
 ## Description: